linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

 end
 ```

-Then we would include `Addressable_intf.S` in the interface files of modules that provide 8-bit reads/writes.
+Then we include `Addressable_intf.S` in the interface files of modules that provide 8-bit reads/writes.
 For example, the RAM module's interface file `ram.mli` looks like this:

 ```OCaml
 (* ram.mli *)